People with a genetic mutation linked to cancer risk

 Special populations: BRCA mutation carriers with pancreatic cancer

 The POLO clinical trial looks at whether the PARP inhibitor olaparib improves outcomes for those with metastatic pancreatic cancer after platinum-based chemotherapy.
-(7/3/19)
+(7/3/19) Based on these results

 |At a glance||Questions for your doctor|

 |Guidelines||Resources and references|

 whether olaparib prolongs disease-free survival for patients with metastatic pancreatic cancer who have BRCA mutations